 DYPER’s diapers are made from responsibly-sourced bamboo and are free of chlorine, latex, alcohol, lotions, TBT, and phthalate.
 But what sets them apart is their REDYPER service.
 Just mail away the diapers and DYPER will process and compost them for you.
 That way, you can sleep easy knowing they won’t end up in a landfill.

 Though eco-friendly diapers may still end up in the landfill, they’re made of sustainably-sourced materials—such as lyocell and bamboo—that aren’t as harsh on the planet.
 Eco-friendly diapers offer convenience while still being a better option than well-known brands.

 Our Pick: Thrive Market Diapers

 Thrive Market’s diapers are made of sustainably-farmed materials, like chlorine-free wood pulp from sustainably-managed forests.
 Both the inner and outer layers of each diaper are also plant-based and use fewer petroleum-based materials than leading conventional brands.

 4. Big-Box Store Diapers

 Sometimes cloth diapers aren’t an option and you need something quick from your nearest big-box store.
-Though most popular brands aren’t going to be the most eco-friendly picks of the bunch, some are definitely better than others.
+Though most popular brands aren’t going to be the most eco-friendly picks of the bunch, some are better than others.
 Keep your eye out for big diaper brands that are trying to be more eco-conscious than others.